andy64lol/4ndy-scratch-custom-extensions/README.md

 To use the 4ndy Scratch Custom Extensions, follow these steps:

-1. Go to the [Penguin Mod website](https://penguinmod.com) to access the platform.
+1. Go to the [Turbowarp website](https://turbowarp.org/) to access the platform.
 2. Download the raw `.js` file for the extension you want to use.
-You can find the raw file links in the corresponding extension section of the project.
+You can find the raw files above.
 3. Once you've downloaded the file, open your Scratch project.
-4. Add the `.js` file to your project as a custom extension.
+4. Add the `.js` file to your project as a custom extension,choose unsandboxed.
 5. Start using the custom blocks within your Scratch project!

 For more details on how to add custom extensions to Scratch, you can refer to the [Unofficial scratch custom extension documentation of Turbowarp](https://docs.turbowarp.org/development/extensions/introduction).